KadAMRN/carla-imitation-learning/README.md

 Note : if you want to skip the training part we have provided the test_model_.pt file that you can use directly for the Behavioral Cloning model agent in the following link https://we.tl/t-PBDBd1AHiz

+### Learning by cheating :

+Please refer to the official Learning by Cheating repository on this link https://github.com/dotchen/LearningByCheating for a detailed tutorial on how to run the program (since model files are 102MB and can't be uploaded on this repository).

+@inproceedings{chen2019lbc,
+  author    = {Chen, Dian and Zhou, Brady and Koltun, Vladlen and Kr\"ahenb\"uhl, Philipp}, title     = {Learning by Cheating}, booktitle = {Conference on Robot Learning (CoRL)}, year      = {2019},
+}

+### Dagger Algorithm :
+For this algorithm we didn't use Carla simulator for the experience but we chose a less complex environement